|

 "Do you think he drowned?" asked Gimli.

-I think the djinn would have found him floating.
-I think he swam
+he drowned, I think the djinn would have found him floating; I

 "Yes," agreed Haldir.
 "But where?
 The cliff face